Createdd/Writing/articles/Expectations.md

 Failing is part of the process.
 Learn from it and cultivate motivation.
 You're back in the race.

+Learn from your setback.

+Learn from your shortcomings.

+Star with an earthquake.

+Focus on the "is" rather than the "should".

+---

+>"In life, it’s not the genetic guy who wins or the guy with the most potential who wins; it’s the person with the greatest perseverance who wins.
+Always be willing to get up and go at it again and again.
+That’s the guy who has his hands raised later in life.
+That’s the guy you guys need to be." – Greg Plitt

+---

 Thanks for reading my article!
 Feel free to leave any feedback!